- U.S.* citizen

 How the ORC can help

 After reading this website and the official Rhodes website you shouldshould fill out the ORC Interest Form (located at either the top of this page or our ORC homepage).
 Next, attend a U.K. awards information session.
 Info sessions can be found on the lower left of our ORC homepage: http://bechtel.stanford.edu/overseas-scholarships.
 This is your first step in working with the ORC team.

 About the Rhodes Scholarship

 Established in 1903, the Rhodes Scholarship awards recipients with two years of postgraduate study at the University of Oxford, with the possibility of renewal for a third year.
 All educational costs are paid on the Scholar's behalf by the Rhodes Trust.
 Thirty-two Scholarships are offered in the U.S. every year.
-Candidates choose the Rhodes districts through which they apply.
+American candidates choose the Rhodes districts through which they apply.
 There are Rhodes Scholarships available to students from around the world.
 See the Rhodes website for details.